 The Advanced Energy Award gives non-dilutive funds to New Mexico companies developing and commercializing technologies in advanced energy.

-The Quantum Technologies Award Pilot Program awards non-dilutive funds to early-stage companies working in quantum technologies that are located in New Mexico or establishing a presence in New Mexico.
+The Quantum Technologies Award offers non-dilutive funds to early-stage companies working in quantum technologies that are located in New Mexico or establishing a presence in New Mexico.

 The Technology and Innovation Office provides sector-specific business assistance for New Mexico startups in science and technology.